 Provisional RRO Members

-*The votes as set out in the Guidelines apply from 4 November 2016
+*The votes as set out in these internal rules apply from 4 November 2016.